Sixth Sunday

 Ephesians 5:1–14

-Therefore be imitators of God, as beloved children, and live in love, as Christ loved us and gave himself up for us, a fragrant offering and sacrifice to God.
+Therefore be imitators of God as dear children.
+And walk in love, as Christ also has loved us and given Himself for us, an offering and a sacrifice to God for a sweet–smelling aroma.

 St. John 9:1–41